St. Louis, Missouri Guardianship Attorneys

 To obtain a conservatorship, the individual seeking the conservatorship (the petitioner) must prove that the proposed conservatee cannot manage their own affairs due to physical or mental incapacity.
 This is typically done by submitting medical or psychiatric evidence, such as a doctor’s report or a psychological evaluation.

 The petitioner must also demonstrate that a conservatorship is necessary to protect the proposed conservatee’s assets and well-being.
-This may require submitting evidence such as financial records or a statement from a family member or caregiver.
+This may require submitting evidence such as financial records or a statement from a loved one or caregiver.

 Once the petition for conservatorship is filed, the court will schedule a hearing to determine whether the proposed conservatee cannot manage their affairs and whether a conservatorship is necessary.
 At the hearing, the court will consider evidence from the petitioner and any interested parties, such as witnesses or medical professionals.
 The court will then issue an order either granting or denying the petition for conservatorship.